yogsototh/yblog/Scratch/en/blog/Rational-Web-Framework-Choice.md

 Great!
 This is it.

-But, the night when you are alone in your bed, your hear this little voice.
+But, the night when you are alone in your bed, you hear this little voice.
 You know the one.

 > **"You didn't made a bad choice, yes.
 But ...
 > you hadn't made the best either."**

-The question I try to answer here is how to determine the most objectively and rationaly possible the best(s) web framework(s).
+The question I try to answer here is how to determine the most objectively and rationaly possible the best(s) web framework(s) depending on your need.

 I will use the following methodology: